stefansundin/s3sha256sum/README.md

   -debug
     	Turn on debug logging.
   -endpoint-url string
-    	Override the S3 endpoint URL (for use with S3 compatible APIs).
+    	Override the S3 endpoint URL. (for use with S3 compatible APIs) -no-sign-request
-  -no-sign-request
     	Do not sign requests.
   -no-verify-ssl